Ainstain/auto-update-shadowsocks-server-config-on-windows-from-free-provider/README.md

-# auto-update-shadowsocks-server-config-on-windows-from-free-provider
+# update_shadowsocks_config

-a shellscript for auto update shadowsocks server config on windows from free provider
+a shellscript for shadowsocks for windows which is get ss server address from ishadowsocks web sites!